johnridesabike/johnridesabike.github.io/resume.md

 **Library Associate: Materials Management • 2021-present**

+- Perform original cataloging for new materials added to the collection.
-- Manage bibliographic, item, and authority records for Polaris ILS.
+- Manage bibliographic records, item records, and authority records with Polaris ILS.
-- Built and maintain an internal system for managing library statistics data and displaying it on user-friendly dashboards.
+- Build and maintain an internal system for managing library statistics data and displaying it on user-friendly dashboards.
 - Manage resource sharing through WorldShare ILL.
-- Perform original cataloging for new materials added to the collection.

 **Library Associate: Adult Services • 2016-2021**

-- Planned and lead an average of 6 unique adult library programs per year on topics including: chess clubs, job search assistance, fitness, bicycle safety, and geocaching.
+- Planned and led an average of six unique adult library programs per year on topics including: chess clubs, job search assistance, fitness, bicycle safety, and geocaching.
 - Created live and asynchronous virtual programs during COVID-19 pandemic.